Compound ID | 668

 Spectrum of activity: Gram-positive & Gram-negative

-Description: Margolis P, Hackbarth C, Lopez S, et al. Resistance to deformylase inhibitor VRC484 is caused by mutations in formyl transferase.
+Description: Natural product from Streptomyces sp.; a hydroxamic acid pseudopeptide; Margolis P, Hackbarth C, Lopez S, et al. Resistance to deformylase inhibitor VRC484 is caused by mutations in formyl transferase.
 39th-ICAAC 1999;333.

 Institute where first reported: Versicor (Pfizer, USA)